Local duality in algebra and topology: Local duality in stable homotopy theory

 \begin{rem} The finite localization functor $L_{n}^f$ is closely related to the Bousfield localization functor $L_{n}$ associated to Johnson--Wilson theory $E(n)$ at height $n$.
 There is a natural transformation

-and Ravenel's telescope conjecture~\cite{ravenel_localization} asserts that this is an equivalence or, equivalently, that the localizing subcategory $\ker(L_{n})$ of $\Sp$ is compactly generated.
+and Ravenel's telescope conjecture~\cite{ravenel_localization} asserts that this is an equivalence or, equivalently, that the localizing subcategory $\ker(L_{n})$ of $\Sp$ is generated by finite spectra.
 Since the telescope conjecture is only known at heights $\le 1$ and believed to be false~\cite{ravenel_progress}, we here work with the finite localization functors instead. \end{rem}